jaycacacha/Meme-Generator-Clone/README.md

 # Meme Generator

-The basic concept of this project is to have fun with memes while learning -Reactjs <br />
+The basic concept of this project is to have fun with memes while learning <br />
+-Reactjs <br />
 -hooks  <br />
 -Router <br />
--fetching data from public api
+-fetching data from public api <br />

 ## Contributing